top of page

 Bjornsdottir E, Janson C, Gislason T, et al. Insomnia in untreated sleep apnea patients compared to controls.
 J Sleep Res.
 2012; 21(2):131–8.
 [PubMed: 21988168]

-Disclaimer: The material and information contained in this website is is for general general purpose or in addition to what was provided for patients during their consultation.
-You should not rely upon the material in this website as basis for decision making
+Disclaimer: The material and information contained in this blog are relevant to the time it was written, for general purposes and in addition to what was provided for patients during their consultation.
+You should not rely upon the material on this website as a basis for decision-making.